brunogarcia/vue3-shop/README.md

 ## Architecture

-* Presentation
-  * This layer is basically made of Vue views and components.
-* Infrastructure
-  * This layer is responsible for communications with the outside world and storing local data.
-    * Store: State Management implemented with Vuex
-    * Repositories
-    * HTTP Requests/Responses
+Based on the article ["A different approach to frontend architecture"](https://dev.to/huytaquoc/a-different-approach-to-frontend-architecture-38d4)

 * Application
   * This layer contains application logic.
-  * This layer is implemented via Vue Composable Functions
+  * This layer is implemented via Vue Composable Functions.
-  * Organized via services with use cases
+  * Organized via services with use cases.
 * Domain
   * This layer is for business logic.
-  * There is just pure TypeScript code with no frameworks/libraries
+  * There is just pure TypeScript code with no frameworks/libraries.
+* Infrastructure
+  * This layer is responsible for communications with the outside world and storing local data.
+    * Store: State Management implemented with Vuex.
+    * HTTP Requests/Responses.
+* User Interface
+  * This layer is basically made of Vue views and components.

 ## Directories

 ```
 └── src
+    └── application
+        └── services (Contains the composable functions)
+    ├── domain
+        ├── checkout
+        └── discount-rules
+    ├── infrastructure
-    ├── api (In charge of making the requests to the API)
+        ├── http (In charge of making the requests to the API)
+        └── store (Contains the Vuex modules)
+    └── ui
-    ├── assets (Contains the styles of the app)
+        ├── assets (Contains the styles of the UI)
         ├── components (Contains the Vue components)
-    ├── enums (Contains the constants of the app)
-    ├── composable-functions (Contains the composable functions)
-    ├── domain (Contains the business logic)
+            └── core (Contains the core components)
-    ├── store (Contains the Vuex modules)
+        ├── types (Contains the types of the UI)
-    ├── utils (Contains the utils of the app)
+        ├── utils (Contains the utils of the UI)
         └── views (Contains the Vue views)
 └── tests
     └── unit (Contains the unit tests of the app)
+        ├── _mocks (Mocks: Vuex State, Vuex Store, Vuex Context and Princing Rules)
+        ├── domain (Unit tests for the business logic)
+        ├── infrastructure
+            └── store (Unit tests for the Vuex modules)
+        └── ui
             ├── components (Unit tests for Vue components)
-        ├── domain (Unit tests for the business logic)
-        ├── store (Unit tests for the Vuex modules)
+            ├── helpers (Unit tests helpers)
-        ├── mocks (Mocks: Vuex State, Vuex Store, Vuex Context and Princing Rules)
             └── views (Unit tests for Vue views)
 ```

 ## Tasks